Createdd/Writing/2018/articles/MLIntroP2.md

 ![fScore](../assets/mlIntro/fScore.png)

+### High accuracy

+To achieve the highest possible accuracy it is best to have as much useful(!) data as possible (low variance), but also to have an algorithm with many features or parameters (low bias).

 ---

 This wraps up the second part.
-In the next one, neural networks will be described.
+In the next one, support vector machines and unsupervised learning will be described.
 Stay tuned!

 ---